31 March 2015

-Venue: Skeel Lecture Theatre, People's Palace, Queen Mary University of London, Mile End E1 4NS
+Venue: The People's Palace, Mile End Campus, E1 4NS

 The women from belligerent countries who gathered at The Hague whilst war waged across Europe developed a vision of gender-based solidarities which transcended national borders and in which peace and women’s rights were intimately intertwined.

 The congress led to the creation of the Women’s International League for Peace and Freedom (WILPF), which soon became one of the most distinctive voices within internationalist politics in the interwar period and a powerful strand within twentieth-century trajectories of feminist internationalism.

 This event, a joint initiative between QMUL’s Mile End Institute and History and Policy, will take the 1915 Congress and the founding of the WILPF as a point of departure to explore critical questions about the relationship between gender, activism and international politics, drawing on a range of historical and contemporary perspectives.

 Dame Barbara Stocking